Robustness of Brain Tumor Segmentation: Materials and Methods

+\textit{Octave convolutions} use a similar concept but interpret output feature maps as mixtures of information at different frequency scales \cite{chen2019drop}.
+Hence, these advanced convolutions factorize the output maps only into two groups: low and high frequencies.
+The corresponding smoothly changing low-frequency maps are then stored in a low resolution tensor (half of the original input resolution) to reduce spatial redundancy \cite{chen2019drop}; see Fig.~\ref{fig:octconv_scheme}. \\ Following this idea, octave convolutions process low frequency information with corresponding (low frequency) convolutions.
+This not only increases the receptive field in the original pixel space, but also collects more contextual information.
+Since the resolution for the low-frequency filter responses can be reduced, this saves both computational load and memory consumption. \\ The effort for such an octave convolution architecture consists of an additional hyperparameter $\alpha \in [0; 1]$ indicating the ratio of low frequency components.
+In order to compute the output feature maps, the convolution kernel is split accordingly; see Fig.~\ref{fig:octconv_kernel}.

 \\Obviously, filter responses of intra-frequency maps can be computed with regular convolutions.
-However, up- and down-sampling (or pooling) operations for inter-frequency computations can also be fold up into the convolutions; see \cite{chen2019drop} for more details. \\In total, the application of octave convolutions is straight-forward.
+However, up- and down-sampling (or pooling) operations for inter-frequency computations can also be folded up into the convolutions; see \cite{chen2019drop} for more details. \\In total, the application of octave convolutions is straight-forward.
 Due to its inherent design, it is a plug-and-play component, not leading to any architectural changes.
 In some of our experiments, we replaced all standard convolutions with their octave variants.
-Although this change had no consequences with respect to network architecture, it dramatically reduced the size of the models while improving their generalization behavior; see Sec.~\ref{dnn:experiments}.
+Although this change had no consequences with respect to network architecture, it dramatically reduced the memory footprint of the models as well as training time per epoch while improving their generalization behavior; see Sec.~\ref{dnn:experiments}.

-\subsection{Stochastic Weight Averaging}
+\subsubsection{Stochastic Weight Averaging}